shuttle-hq/synth/README.md

 ## Get in touch

-If you would like to learn more, or you would like support for your use-case, feel free to open an issue on Github.
+If you would like to learn more, or you would like support for your use-case, feel free to open an issue on GitHub.

 If your query is more sensitive, you can email [opensource@getsynth.com](mailto:opensource@getsynth.com) and we'll happily chat about your usecase.